der-steppenwolf/fashionmnist-classification-gui/README.md

 ##### Anaconda

-This will create a new virtual environment and install all the required python packages using the `requirements.txt` file.
-If you have an active venv with the required packages installed skip to changing directory into the cloned repository and running the `gui.py` with python.
+This will create a new virtual environment (venv) and install all required python packages to it using the `requirements.txt` file.
+If you have an active venv with the required packages installed skip to changing directory into the cloned repository and running `gui.py` with python.

 * In the anaconda prompt create a new environment